dadrian/dadrian.io/content/blog/posts/roll-your-own-crypto.md

 How do you learn all this stuff?
 Like any niche field, it's very opaque until it isn't.
 I think there's more resources online for practical and applied cryptography now than there were 5-10 years ago.
-Coursera is still a great place to start, and [Dan Boneh's book][http://toc.cryptobook.us/], while unfinished, is more complete than it was and still available for free online.
+Coursera is still a great place to start, and [Dan Boneh's book][book], while unfinished, is more complete than it was and still available for free online.
 You can find talks and blog posts by authors of most cryptographic libraries for major languages online.
-The Real World Cryptography conference is a great place to meet people and learn about what's being built, not just what's happening to the theory.
-And, always, the [Cryptopals][cryptopals] challenges are a great place to start.
+The [Real World Cryptography][rwc] conference is a great place to meet people and learn about what's being built, not just what's happening to the theory.
+As always, the [Cryptopals][cryptopals] challenges are a great place to start.

 In summary, don't roll your own crypto.
 Build it for someone else, and charge a lot of money[^2].
 It's hard!